bvtrinh/bvtrinh/README.md

 Besides coding I'm:

 - 🏂 learning how to snowboard
-- 📕 reading `Radical Acceptance` by Tara Brach
+- 📕 reading `Outlive` by Peter Attia
 - 🍳 slowly learning how to cook
 - 🏋️ working out from home
 - 🎮 trying to find time to play video games